 For the first instalment in our brand new Vaping 101 series, we wanted to take things back to basics and start with the history of vaping.
 When did vaping first start?
 How did the idea come to fruition and what was the purpose?
 These are just some of the important questions asked by curious enthusiasts who want to understand the history of vaping.

-E-cigarettes are often thought of as a cutting edge technology that only sprung up in recent years, so you might be surprised to learn that the modern e-cigarette gets its roots from a patent that was filed almost 90 years ago in New York.
+E-cigarettes are often thought of as a cutting edge technology that only sprung up in recent years, so you might be surprised to learn that the modern e-cigarette gets its roots from a patent that was filed nearly a century ago in New York.
 Though vaping has increased considerably in popularity in the last decade or so, vapes as you might recognise them today and similar electronic cigarette devices have been popular for many years!
 The evolution of vaping has been a long and gradual process, resulting in the wide range of devices and vape options available to you today!

 You can see in the patent documents that actually, this device is very similar to most vaping devices today!
 The most basic components are a chamber, heating element and mouthpiece to inhale through, exactly like today’s vapes.
 Of course, there are a lot of elements of vaping that look pretty different, from power output to controls, to aesthetics!
 However, the electronic cigarette of today is still pretty close to the original 1927 vaporiser.
 After all, if it isn’t broken, why fix it!?

 Fast forward to 1963 and a man named Herbert A Gilbert took Robinson’s idea to the next stage, filing a patent for an electronic smoking device.
 Gilbert patented the ‘Smokeless Non-tobacco Cigarette’.
 Hailed by many as the creator of vaping, he stays out of the limelight but conducted his first-ever on-camera interview in 2012, which you can watch here.

 He was motivated to create a nicotine replacement therapy that would help smokers cut down and also quit after his father died of lung cancer.
-Hon was also a heavy smoker and found that nicotine patches weren’t as effective as he hoped, so used his skills in medicine to create a vaporizer that really worked for smokers.
+Lik was also a heavy smoker and found that nicotine patches weren’t as effective as he hoped, so used his skills in medicine to create a vaporizer that worked for smokers.
 Would you believe that the idea for the design came to him in a dream?

-Inspired to help people like his father, Hon Lik’s design was also the first electronic cigarette to use propylene glycol in it’s vaporising formula.
+Inspired to help people like his father, Hon Lik’s design was also the first electronic cigarette to use propylene glycol in its vaporising formula.
 Propylene glycol, or PG as it is more commonly known, is still incredibly popular as an e-liquid ingredient today, as it is very safe to inhale and effectively imitates the experience of smoking a tobacco cigarette!

 In 2016 following the groundbreaking 2015 review demonstrating the potential of e-cigarettes by Public Health England as 95% safer than cigarettes, TPD regulations were established in the EU, alongside stricter FDA regulations in the US.
 Despite this, vaping reaches an all-time high and more and more innovative devices are being brought to the market every month.